wdi-sg/gitbook-2018/05-express/express-intro/01npm.md

 The second, slightly more troublesome way is to create your own gitignore file on your local machine.
 In your project directory on Terminal:
 - run `touch .gitignore`
-- open .gitignore on your editor, add "node_modules" in a new line
+- open .gitignore on your editor, add `node_modules` in a new line
 - run your standard git add and commit
-- when you push to your remote GitHub repo, node_mdules will not be pushed
+- when you push to your remote GitHub repo, `node_modules` will not be pushed

 ## Review
 Test your understanding of the lesson:

 - Explain the term "breaking changes" and its cause.
-- What is npm and its purpose?
+- What is npm, yarn and its purpose?
 - What is the purpose of the package.json file?